"To Pastures New" Jamie Guthrie (June 1859 – 1930)

 Today's Musings, History & Folklore

-Been on a wild goose chase lately?
-The origin of this phrase stems back to the 1500s from a popular type of horse race in which riders had to follow a lead rider through an unpredictable course, reminiscent of geese flying in formation.
-Besides the tradition of chasing then dining on goose for Michaelmas, a Scottish tradition is the making of St. Michael's Bannocks (Struan Micheil), a bread made from all the grains of the harvest.
-The original formula, according to an old hymn, "The Blessing of The Struan," seems to include a number of interesting ingredients such as dandelion, smooth garlic, carle-doddies, and cail peach, foxglove, and marigold!
-Traditional recipe included!
+Been on a "wild goose chase" lately?
+The origin of this phrase stems back to the 1500s from a popular type of horse race in which riders had to follow a lead rider through an unpredictable course, generating formations reminiscent of geese flying in formation.
+Goose Day is linked to Michaelmas by a food legend involving Elizabeth I. Supposedly, on the Michaelmas of 1588, Elizabeth was dining on some roast goose, one her favourite meals, when she was brought news of England's victory over the Spanish Armada.
+Ecstatic, the Queen decreed that goose should be eaten on the holiday every year.
+If chasing or procuring a goose for Michaelmas seems like a bit too much effort, there's always goose-watching or the making of St. Michael's Bannocks (Struan Micheil).
+This traditional Scottish recipe bread was typically made from all the different grains of the harvest.
+The original formula, according to an old hymn, "The Blessing of The Struan," includes a number of interesting and questionable ingredients such as dandelion, smooth garlic, carle-doddies (ribwort plantain) and cail peach, foxglove (not recommended!) , and marigold!
+Traditional recipe (without flowers) included!

 Chasing the Wild Goose